RobotnikAutomation/logrotate/README.md

 # logrotate

-Configuration to save ROS log only for one month.
-The oldest ones (more than 30 days) are automatically deleted.
+A python code has been created that generates a logrotate.conf file to save ROS log only for one month.
+The oldest ones (more than 28 days) are automatically deleted.